 There are two types of space when you are working on a floral design, Positive and Negative space.
 This is based on the area in, around, and in between each of the components of your design.
 You don’t want to leave too much space between flowers or squish them together too much as it can make the design appear unpleasing to the eye.
 Use your space wisely.

 Texture is another huge part of floral design as it is how the surface material is perceived through sight or touch.
-If you are using a vase that is smooth, coarse, waxy, etc. This goes for both your flowers and your containers as well.
+If you are using a vase that is smooth, coarse, waxy, etc. This goes for both your flowers and your containers such as pots and baskets as well.
 Use texture in all of your floral designs and experiment with different combinations to see what looks the best.
 You may be surprised by the numerous combinations you will be able to come up with just using texture.

 Patterns are easy to understand as we all know about the repeating composition of colours, shapes, textures, and so on.
 This is easy enough to create with any element being used more than once in your floral arrangement.
 And while this is probably the easiest element to implement, it can also be one of the hardest depending on the design you are working on.